jeffreysorgen/golf-club-sensors/docs/Appendix.md

 The big takeaway with this code is that the `while (central.connected())` command just hangs the activity until BLE disconnects and then the code turns the LED off.
 (It's LED-centric code.)
-The LED will be useful for indicating "Ready" and "Resting" states.
+The LED will be useful for indicating "Ready" and "Resting" states, during development.